ZenFlux/zenflux/packages/zenflux-cli/README.md

 ## 📦 Features

-The CLI tool provides several features, they called commands, and they start with `@` symbol.
+The CLI provides several commands, each starting with the `@` symbol.

 ### Building Projects